 Stormwater Facilities: The City also has a federal and state NPDES Phase II stormwater permit for stormwater that's collected and piped directly to surface waters.
 Another stormwater system currently in use here involves discharge to ground, whether directly or through grassy infiltration swales.
 These latter facilities are covered under the State's Underground Injection Control (UIC) regulations and State Waste Discharge permits.

 Northside Landfill: The City has two old landfills that have been covered to prevent stormwater from leaching through and carrying contaminants out.
-These landfills had impacted local groundwater and monitoring and controls remain in place to minimize future impacts.
-The landfills are regulated under the Spokane Regional Health District's solid waste permitting authorities and come under state and federal regulation as well.
+These landfills had impacted local groundwater, and monitoring and controls remain in place to minimize future impacts.
+The landfills are regulated under the Spokane Regional Health District's solid waste permitting authorities and come under State and Federal regulation as well.
 The Northside Landfill has a modern, lined waste containment cell which was constructed as the old landfill was closed and is currently in active use.
-It primarily serves to take wastes which are not appropriate for the Waste-to-Energy Facility.
+It primarily serves to take wastes that are not appropriate for the Waste-to-Energy Facility.

 Shoreline Management: The City recently updated its Shoreline Management Plan and regulations.
 This land-use control is enforced by the Planning Department through building and site development regulation.
 The plan strives to balance the competing interests of individual property rights and the environment as required by State law.

 Watershed Planning: There are four State-defined Watershed Planning areas, also referred to as Water Resource Inventory Areas (WRIAs), containing portions of the City: The Little Spokane WRIA 55, the Middle Spokane WRIA 57, Hangman/Latah Creek WRIA 56, and the Lower Spokane WRIA 54.
 Water quantity, water quality, and minimum in-stream flows are the key planning topics.

 The City of Spokane is in the midst of spending more than $340 million on projects that will improve the health of the Spokane River.
 The City developed an Integrated Clean Water Plan that prioritizes projects based on their positive environmental impact to the river.
 The plan is designed to be both environmentally and financially responsible.